 Get creative!
 If you don’t like to write, you can draw.
 You can RAP.
 You can scrapbook.

 But use this little book to gather up your thoughts and create a vision of what you’d like from life.

 I did an exercise like this that summer after Dad died, while at Church Camp in Colorado.
 They called it Alone with Your Thoughts, and they gave us each a notebook.

-They instructed us to go somewhere by ourselves, without anyone else around us.
+They instructed us to go outdoors, somewhere by ourselves, without anyone else around us.
 We were to write – we were to be very real with ourselves.